2014-15 General Catalog

 CHEMICAL ENGINEERING LABORATORY

-The Chemical Engineering Laboratory provides instruction for undergraduate students.
-It is equipped for experimentation in transport phenomena, heat transfer, fluid flow, chemical engineering unit operations, and reaction kinetics and catalysis.
+The Chemical Engineering Laboratory provides instruction for undergraduate students in CBE:3150 (052:171) Thermodynamics/Transport Laboratory and CBE:3155 (052:172) Chemical Reaction Engineering/Separations Laboratory.
+It is equipped for experimentation in thermodynamics, fluid flow, heat transfer, mass transfer, chemical reaction engineering, and separations.
 The laboratory includes pilot plant equipment, such as a distillation column, wiped film evaporator, shell-and-tube heat exchanger, jacketed kettle, and agitated extractor.
-Other equipment includes an advanced reactive system screening tool, concentric tube heat exchanger, reciprocating plate extractor, membrane gas separator, and a tangential flow filtration system.
-Analytical equipment includes gas chromatographs, UV/visible spectrophotometers, and high-performance liquid chromatography.
+Other equipment includes a concentric tube heat exchanger, reciprocating plate extractor, membrane gas separator, fluid friction apparatus, and heat conduction apparatus.
+Analytical equipment includes gas chromatographs, UV/visible spectrophotometers, polarimeters, and refractometers.

 The laboratory is continuously updated to reflect advances at the forefront of chemical engineering technology.
 Additionally, a wide array of small equipment is available to support laboratory projects and demonstrations in chemical engineering courses and for use by students performing independent investigations.